301-206-4001 (ask for agent)

 Lawn & Garden

-Water slowly and thoroughly during cool, windless hours.
+Water slowly and thoroughly during cool, windless weather

-Use a broom or rake instead of water to remove leaves, clippings, debris to clean driveways or walkways.
+Use a broom or rake instead of water to clean leaves, clippings and debris from driveways and walkways

-Adjust irrigation system settings as needed to reduce watering time duration and frequency.
+Adjust irrigation system settings to reduce watering time duration and frequency

-Rinse car once, wash from bucket of soapy water, rinse quickly again.
+To wash your car, rinse it once, wash from a bucket of soapy water, rinse quickly again

-Keep level low to minimize splashing.
-Use a cover to slow evaporation (keeps water cleaner, too).
+Keep the water level low to minimize splashing; Use a cover to slow evaporation (keeps the water cleaner, too)

-A sub-meter could reduce your ADC because you don’t pay sewer charges on OUTSIDE water usage.
+A submeter could reduce your average daily consumption because you don’t pay sewer charges on outside water usage